 Pair the TS8000 with a Searzall Torch Accessory to give you an even better, more even sear.
 The Searzall gives you an evenly spread flame, while minimizing any of the propane gas taste you might get from kitchen torches.

 If you don’t see the Searzall here, it might be out of stock and Booker and Dax took down the Amazon page while they replenish supplies.
 They sell out quick, so don’t take a long time deciding if you want it.
+There was a rumor that the Searzall was discontinued; that simply is not the case.

 The Searzall is made of stainless steel by Booker and Dax Lab, and it started out as a Kickstarter campaign.
 If you sous vide a lot and want high-quality sears, you’ll want to get the TS8000 and Searzall.